Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/System.md

 ### Description:
 It is a simple class for most component handlers.
-Please check more info about the `ComponentManager`.
+Please check for more info about the `ComponentManager`.

 ### Header:
 ```cpp